There are no items in your bag at this time.

 The SPF rating system is a guide to how long you can stay in direct sunlight before your skin starts to burn (remember, it’s the UVB rays that cause sunburn).

 Here’s where it gets complicated and a bit mathematical, but hang in there, this is VERY important: To work this out, you need to know about how many minutes it takes your skin to turn pink without sun protection.
 If you normally start to burn after 10 minutes of unprotected sun exposure, multiply the number of minutes by the SPF rating of the sunscreen you’re considering—that’s how long your sun protection will last.

-For example, if your skin turns pink-ish after 10 minutes of unprotected sun exposure and you apply a sunscreen rated SPF 30, you will get five hours of sun protection (10 minutes x 30 = 300 minutes, which is 5 hours of protection).
-If your skin turns pink after 20 minutes, SPF 30 would give you 10 hours of protection—assuming you reapply as directed to maintain the same level of protection when your skin is exposed to sunlight.
+For example, if your skin normally changes color after 10 minutes of unprotected sun exposure and you use a sunscreen rated SPF 30, you will get five hours of sun protection (10 minutes x 30 = 300 minutes, which is 5 hours of protection).
+If your skin would normally change color after 20 minutes of sun exposure, SPF 30 would give you 10 hours of protection.
+But this is only true if you’ve applied your sunscreen liberally.
+If you don’t, you won’t be getting the SPF level of protection indicated on the label.